Marchand, Bergeron lead Bruins to 7-4 win over Rangers

 Kreider scored on a rebound with 1:59 left, and Skjei pulled the Rangers within two just 21 seconds later, but Bergeron’s empty-netter with 45 second left capped the scoring.

 The Bruins controlled play for the opening half of the first period, outshooting the Rangers 6-0.
 Each team had a power play during that stretch.
-Lundqvist made several nice stops, including a shot by Marchand that hit the goalie gloved after it hit off his chest, and an attempt by Brett Ritchie in front in the first two minutes.

-However, the Rangers got on the board on their first scoring chance.
+The Rangers got on the board on their first scoring chance.
 Halak stopped Brendan Smith’s shot from the left side — New York’s first shot on goal — but Haley charged in and knocked in the rebound with 9:41 left in the first.
 It was Haley’s first goal since signing with the Rangers on Oct.
 1.

-Halak had some big saves to keep it a one-goal game, stopping a tip-try by Brendan Lemieux and a follow with 7:12 left, a shot by Artemi Panarin a minute later and a backhand by Mika Zibanejad with 5:52 to go.

 NOTES: Marchand extended his point streak to 10 games, with seven goals and 12 assists in the stretch.
-He also has an assist in nine straight games. … Pastrnak, who leads the Bruins with 11 goals, extended his point streak to nine games with 12 assists and 23 points in that stretch. … The Bruins improved to 3-1-1 in last five matchups with the Rangers after an 0-6-1 stretch. … The teams face each other 2 more times: Nov.
+He also has an assist in nine straight games. … Pastrnak extended his point streak to nine games with 12 assists and 23 points in that stretch. … The teams face each other 2 more times: Nov.
 29 at Boston, and Feb.
 16 back in New York. … This was the Rangers’ 2,000th home game at current Madison Square Garden, which opened on Feb.
-11, 1968. … Zibanejad skated in his 500th career game.
+11, 1968. … Rangers C Mika Zibanejad skated in his 500th career game.
 He played 6:31 in the first period before leaving after taking a hit from Bergeron in the corner.
 He did not return. … Buchnevich has four goals and eight points in eight career games against the Bruins.

 UP NEXT: